john-itcsolutions/cheirrs/README.md

 `juju bootstrap localhost node-<x>`

-You may need to re-run this command at the end to finish cleanly
+You may need to re-run the above command at the end to finish cleanly

 `juju add-model werk-<x>`